bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 {{< include-headless "deploy-mutating-webhook.md" "bank-vaults" >}}

+## Deploy the webhook from a private registry

+If you are getting the **x509: certificate signed by unknown authority app=vault-secrets-webhook** error when the webhook is trying to download the manifest from a private image registry, you can:

+- Build a docker image where the CA store of the OS layer of the image contains the CA certificate of the registry.
+- Alternatively, you can disable certificate verification for the registry by using the **REGISTRY_SKIP_VERIFY="true"** environment variable in the deployment of the webhook.

 ## Deploy in daemon mode {#daemon-mode}

 `vault-env` by default replaces itself with the original process of the Pod after reading the secrets from Vault, but with the `vault.security.banzaicloud.io/vault-env-daemon: "true"` annotation this behavior can be changed.
 So `vault-env` can change to `daemon mode`, so `vault-env` starts the original process as a child process and remains in memory, and renews the lease of the requested Vault token and of the dynamic secrets (if requested any) until their final expiration time.